ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

       :target: ../_images/loading-firmware-zadig.png
       :width: 450px

-- Optionally you may wish to check the board is visible as a USB port:
+- Optionally, you may wish to check the board is visible as a USB port:

   - Hold down the board's DFU button and plug in a USB cable (attached to your PC)
-  - Open the windows device manager and look under "Universal Serial Bus devices" for "STM32 BOOTLOADER"
+  - Open the windows device manager and look under "Universal Serial Bus devices" for "STM32 BOOTLOADER" to confirm that the board is in DFU mode.

   .. image:: ../../../images/loading-firmware-device-manager.png
       :target: ../_images/loading-firmware-device-manager.png
       :width: 450px

 Download the ArduPilot firmware
 -------------------------------